-Looking after children, keeping them entertained, and making them feel safe can be a real challenge, especially in 2016.
+Looking after children, keeping them entertained, and making them feel safe can be a real challenge.

 So how would you continue to do the above if a disaster took place?

 Disasters happen all over the world and leave many in situations that they simply cannot plan for.

 If you are part of a disaster relief program and are looking for wholesale bargains and ideas on what to purchase for these children, look no further, I am here to help.

 It is incredibly important to remember that children cannot always comprehend disaster.
 A child is easily scared and doesn’t have the same coping ability as an adult.